-- 1. The investigation of complaints shall be completed within 365 days from receipt of the complaint to its disposition unless a waiver is granted by the Chief of Police or his/her designee.
+- 1. The investigation of complaints shall be completed within 60 days from receipt of the complaint to its disposition unless a waiver is granted by the Chief of Police or his/her designee.
 Requests for extension must be in writing, directed to the Chief of Police (CALEA 26.3.3). - 2.
-A copy of the findings shall be submitted to the Chief of Police if OPS is not the primary investigative authority. - 3.
-OPS may make any additional inquiries or investigative measures deemed necessary to verify, authenticate or clarify findings of the investigative report and shall include such findings with the report submitted to the Chief of Police. - 4.
-OPS shall forward the investigative report to the Chief of Police. - 5.
-The Chief of Police will review the investigative report to determine if the complaint is: - a.
+A copy of the findings shall be submitted to the Chief of Police via the chain of command (CALEA 26.3.2). - 3.
+OPS may make any additional inquiries or investigative measures deemed necessary to verify, authenticate or clarify findings of the investigative report and shall include such findings with the report submitted to the Chief of Police.

+- 4. The Chief of Police will review the investigative report to determine if the complaint is (CALEA 26.3.2): - a.
 Not sustained: The investigation failed to disclose sufficient evidence to prove the allegations made in the complaint. - b.
 Exonerated: The acts that provided the basis for the complaint or allegations occurred; however, the investigation revealed that they were justified, lawful and proper. - c.
-Unfounded: The investigation conclusively proved that the act or acts complained of did not occur. - 6.
-If the Chief of Police has reason to believe that a policy violation may have occurred, he may schedule a pre-determination hearing with the employee. - 7.
+Unfounded: The investigation conclusively proved that the act or acts complained of did not occur. - 5.
+If the Chief of Police has reason to believe that a policy violation may have occurred, he may schedule a pre-determination hearing with the employee. - 6.
 Pursuant to a pre-determination hearing, the Chief of Police may determine that the complaint is: - a.
 Sustained: The investigation disclosed sufficient evidence to prove the allegations made in the complaint. - b.
-Sustained Misconduct for reason other than complaint: The complaint may or may not be supported by evidence, but other misconduct not alleged in the complaint was discovered during the investigation.

-- c.
-Policy Failure: The incident may or may not have occurred but the investigation disclosed faulty policies, procedures or rules which contributed to the incident. - 8.
-If the Chief of Police finds that the conduct was sustained or sustained/misconduct for reason other than complaint, he may choose to forward any findings to the Appointing Authority for what disciplinary action, if any, is appropriate. - 9.
+Sustained Misconduct for reason other than complaint: The complaint may or may not be supported by evidence, but other misconduct not alleged in the complaint was discovered during the investigation. - c.
+Policy Failure: The incident may or may not have occurred but the investigation disclosed faulty policies, procedures or rules which contributed to the incident. - 7.
+If the Chief of Police finds that the conduct was sustained or sustained/misconduct for reason other than complaint, he may choose to forward any findings to the Appointing Authority for what disciplinary action, if any, is appropriate. - 8.
 The employee may receive written notification of any recommendations made to the Appointing Authority by the Chief of Police.